Logbook and Ranking Help/FAQs

 - What do I do if I can't remember my username?

-On the log in page, click Forgot your username?.
+On the login page, click Forgotten your password or username?.
+This opens a page that has a link for Username Reminder.
+Click Username Reminder.
 This opens a page that prompts you for your email address.
 You will then receive an email providing your username.
-If you do not receive an email within 5-10 minutes, email email@example.com to request help.
+If you do not receive an email within 5-10 minutes, please go to the contact page to request help.

 - What do I do if I can't remember my password?

-If you don't remember your password, click on Forgot your password.
-Enter your username and email address and a reset link will be sent to your email.
+On the login page, click Forgotten your password or username?
+Enter your username and a reset link will be sent to the email address associated with your account.
 Click on this link and you can choose a new password.